Deep Face Recognition: A Survey: OVERVIEW

 \subsubsection{Face Matching by Deep Features}

-After the deep networks are trained with massive data and an appropriate loss function, each of the test images is passed through the networks to obtain a deep feature representation.
-Once the deep features are extracted, most methods directly calculate the similarity between two features using cosine distance or L2 distance; then, the nearest neighbor (NN) and threshold comparison are used for both identification and verification tasks.
-In addition to these, other methods are introduced to postprocess the deep features and perform the face matching efficiently and accurately, such as metric learning, sparse-representation-based classifier (SRC), and so forth.
+FR can be categorized as face verification and face identification.
+In either scenario, a set of known subjects is initially enrolled in the system (the gallery), and during testing, a new subject (the probe) is presented.
+After the deep networks are trained on massive data with the supervision of an appropriate loss function, each of the test images is passed through the networks to obtain a deep feature representation.
+Using cosine distance or L2 distance, face verification computes one-to-one similarity between the gallery and probe to determine whether the two images are of the same subject, whereas face identification computes one-to-many similarity to determine the specific identity of a probe face.
+In addition to these, other methods are introduced to postprocess the deep features such that the face matching is performed efficiently and accurately, such as metric learning, sparse-representation-based classifier (SRC), and so forth.

-To sum up, we present the various modules of FR and their commonly-used methods in Fig. \ref{fig19} to help readers to get a view of the whole FR.
-Based on various training and testing face databases, different architectures and loss functions inherit from object classification and develop according to unique characteristics of FR; face processing methods are also designed to handle poses, expressions and occlusions variations.
-With maturity of FR in general scenario, difficulty levels are gradually increased and different solutions are driven for specific scenarios that are closer to reality, such as cross-pose FR, cross-age FR, video FR.
-In specific scenarios, more difficult and realistic datasets are constructed to simulate reality scenes; face processing methods, network architectures and loss functions are also modified based on those of general solutions.
+To sum up, we present FR modules and their commonly-used methods in Fig. \ref{fig19} to help readers to get a view of the whole FR.
+In deep FR, various training and testing face databases are constructed, and different architectures and losses of deep FR always follow those of deep object classification and are modified according to unique characteristics of FR.
+Moreover, in order to address unconstrained facial changes, face processing methods are further designed to handle poses, expressions and occlusions variations.
+Benefiting from these strategies, deep FR system significantly improves the SOTA and surpasses human performance.
+When the applications of FR becomes more and more mature in general scenario, recently, different solutions are driven for more difficult specific scenarios, such as cross-pose FR, cross-age FR, video FR.